MartinDavidWaller/D70Box/README.md

 - R2 10K Lin
 - R3 10K Lin
-- R4 22K Lin (Switched) If you need one of these please contact me as a have access to a few spare ones.
+- R4 22K Lin (Switched) If you need one of these please contact me as I have access to a few spare ones.

 Semicondictors